ABeaujet/CalypsoInspector/README.md

 Once you're done, edit `fileList.xml` to make it look like the default `cardstruct.xml`, move it to `networks/$countryCode/$networkId` and add a new entry to `networks/networks.xml`.
 Then move on to CalypsoInspector.

+# Compiling and running

+This project was made with IntelliJ and is far from having the best architecture so compiling without Intellij is a pain in the ass.
+I added a Makefile in the last commit to make it simpler.

+To compile :  `$ make`
+Do not be affraid of the Makefile downloading stuff, it's just the XML lib.

+To run :  `$ java -cp out/*:lib/jdom2-2.0.3.jar fr.mikado.calypsoinspector.Main`

+Note for Debian users : add the following bit to the Java command line ` -Dsun.security.smartcardio.library=/usr/lib/x86_64-linux-gnu/libpcsclite.so.1`

 # License